WFT president acknowledges league-low attendance as narrative that is ‘not a good one’

 Wright has cited some of the various changes the franchise has made to its business operations, including the overhaul of its executive team and a broad restructuring to increase the size and scope of its human resources and legal departments, among others.

-During his conversation with The Post, Wright said that the team was without its primary source of local revenue last season since fans could not attend because of the pandemic, and that it’s “trying to make a comeback” financially.
+During his conversation with The Post, Wright said that the team was without its primary source of local revenue last season because fans could not attend and that it is “trying to make a comeback” financially.
 He also detailed a company that has emphasized ticket sales; the converted offices for its sales department at the stadium include a celebratory gong for sales over a certain amount and a leader board for sales representatives.

 The team also announced last week that it lowered the cost of 11,000 seats and added membership perks for season-ticket holders, among other game-day changes.